Stocks fall as Fed signals rates need to go still higher

 AP Business Writers

-Stocks fell broadly on Wall Street and Treasury yields rose Thursday afternoon after more indications from the Federal Reserve that it may need to raise interest rates much higher than many people expect to get inflation under control.
+Stocks closed lower on Wall Street and Treasury yields rose Thursday afternoon after more indications from the Federal Reserve that it may need to raise interest rates much higher than many people expect to get inflation under control.

-The S&P 500 fell 0.9% as of 3:25 p.m.
-Eastern, with retailers, banks and technology stocks among the biggest weights on the benchmark index.
-The Dow Jones Industrial Average fell 150 points, or 0.5%, at 33,405, and the tech-heavy Nasdaq composite slid 1%.
-The major indexes are all headed for weekly losses.
+The S&P 500 fell 0.3%, with retailers and banks among the biggest weights on the benchmark index.
+The Dow Jones Industrial Average slipped less than 0.1%, while the Nasdaq composite closed 0.3% lower.

-Decliners outnumbered gainers by more than double on the New York Stock Exchange.
-Smaller company stocks fell harder than the rest of the market, pulling the Russell 2000 index 1.2% lower.
+Decliners outnumbered gainers on the New York Stock Exchange by nearly a 2-to-1 margin.
+Smaller company stocks fell harder than the rest of the market, pulling the Russell 2000 index 0.8% lower.

 The Fed has been raising rates aggressively in order to tame inflation by applying the brakes to the economy.
 Investors have been hoping that more signs of easing inflation could help the central bank shift to less aggressive rate increases.

 The central bank, though, has been clear about its intent to keep raising rates, possibly to unexpectedly high levels, to tame inflation.
-James Bullard, who leads the Federal Reserve Bank of St. Louis, reaffirmed that position in a presentation on Thursday.
+James Bullard, who leads the Federal Reserve Bank of St. Louis, reaffirmed that position in a presentation on Thursday, suggesting the Fed’s short-term rate may have to rise to a level between 5% and 7% in order to quash stubbornly hot inflation.
+The central bank has already raised its key rate to a range of 3.75% to 4%, up from nearly zero as recently as last March.

+“Bullard’s comments this morning suggesting that they need to get the fed fund (rate) between 5% and 7% was a surprise, to say the least, to markets,” said Scott Ladner, chief investment officer at Horizon Investments.
+“That certainly was a shock to folks and pushed us further down.”

 Stock markets “got a little bit ahead of themselves” after getting encouraging reports on consumer and wholesale prices easing a bit, said Ross Mayfield, investment strategist at Baird.
 “But, the Fed knows they have a long way to go.”